Last year, reports surfaced that American household debt reached a record high of just over $13.5 trillion. Let’s type that out in round numbers.

 Remember, this isn’t $500 per month but the total debt.

-That way if things go haywire or I see a reason to need to pay it off quickly, I can do so at any given time—even it’s the first month of payments.
+That way if things go haywire or you see a reason to need to pay it off quickly, you can do so at any given time—even it’s the first month of payments.

 So if you have $1,000 a month in surplus, you would be able to take on something like a $1,000 credit card purchase with 0% financing for 12 or 18 months and pay it down.